Your Gut Bacteria Are Making You Old… And What to Do About It

 Yogurt, gut bacteria, and weight gain

-Some bacteria strains commonly found in yogurt — a so-called “health food” — increase your levels of histamine, the same chemical your body produces during an allergic reaction.[12]
-When you have too much histamine in your system, your body releases adrenaline to get rid of the excess, which over times causes inflammation.[13]
-And long-term (aka chronic) inflammation causes all kinds of not-fun symptoms like brain fog and weight gain.[14]
+Some bacteria strains commonly found in yogurt — a so-called “health food” — increase your levels of histamine, the same chemical your body produces during an allergic reaction.[11]
+When you have too much histamine in your system, your body releases adrenaline to get rid of the excess, which over times causes inflammation.[12]
 Read below find out what bacteria to avoid.

 Focus on eating lots of nutrient-dense vegetables, good fats like avocado and salmon, and high-quality protein (grass-fed beef, wild fish, and pastured eggs are my top picks).
 These foods heal your gut and lower histamine intolerance.
 The key here is variety — this ensures that no one strain of bacteria dominates over the others.
 Check out the Bulletproof Diet Roadmap to learn about the best foods to eat for a healthy gut.